Here’s a riddle.

 At the peak of Soviet supremacy there were over 126 different languages spoken within its borders in addition to over 30 dialects of Russian.
 The country existed within 12 time zones.
-The sun really does come up as it is going down.
+The sun really did come up as it is going down.
 The Soviets also possessed an estimated 25% of all the worlds obtainable resources.
 This was the tapestry on which a revolution was painted and the ultimate failure of Socialism illustrated.

 The Socialists/Communists took control of this potentially unstoppable world power and in 72 years ran it into the ground.
 They couldn’t help it.
-Socialism required a top-down command and control economy… which always leads to failure in the end.
+Socialism required a top-down, command and control, economy… which always leads to failure in the end.

 Fast forward to the early 2000’s…

-The Soviet Union/Russia is built on a “top down” model of government.
+The Soviet Union/Russia is still built on a “top down” model of government.
 What I mean is that edicts are pushed down upon the citizens from above rather than what we (supposedly) have here in the U.S. where edicts are pushed up to the government from below.
 This is an enormous and fundamental difference which explains what is going on over there as of this typing.